DPDK/dpdk/doc/guides/rel_notes/rel_description.rst

     # cd $RTE_SDK
     # patch –p1 < /path/to/patch/file

-Once the patch has been applied cleanly, the Intel® DPDK can be recompiled and used as before (described in the *Intel® DPDK Getting Started Guide*).
+Once the patch has been applied cleanly, the DPDK can be recompiled and used as before (described in the *DPDK Getting Started Guide*).

 .. note::